 Qualifications for the Youth Peer Support Specialist include:

-- Young adult, ages 18 through age 26, with lived experience who received mental health services as a youth.
+- Young adults, ages 18 through 28, with lived experience who received mental health services as a youth or young adult.

-- Willing and able to self-identify as a person who has or is receiving public behavioral health services and is prepared to use that experience in helping others.
+- Willing and able to self-identify as a person who has received or is receiving behavioral health services and is prepared to use that experience to help others.

-- Employed by PIHP/CMHSP or its contract providers.
+- Employed by a PIHP/CMHSP or its contract providers.

-For more information about the Youth Peer Project or for information about how to bring Youth Peer Support to your community contact:
+For more information about the Youth Peer Support or for information about how to bring Youth Peer Support to your community contact: